-Although the Study Area is disturbed and no burrows or evidence of occupation was detected, the Study Area contains an estimated 12.52 acres of potential habitat for the northwestern San Diego pocket mouse (disturbed ruderal and disturbed non-native grassland) and therefore, the pocket mouse may be present.
+Although the Study Area is disturbed and no burrows or evidence of occupation was detected, the Study Area contains an estimated 15.52 acres of potential habitat for the northwestern San Diego pocket mouse (12.04 acres of onsite disturbed non-native grassland, 0.03 acre of offsite disturbed non-native grassland, and 3.45 acres disturbed/developed) and therefore, the pocket mouse may be present.
 As previously stated, this species is covered under the MSHCP.

-Stephens' Kangaroo Rat (Dipodomys stephensi) - Stephens' kangaroo rat (SKR) is a federally Threatened species and a state Threatened species.
+Stephens' Kangaroo Rat (Dipodomys stephensi) - Stephens' kangaroo rat (SKR) is a federally Endangered species and a state Threatened species.

 The SKR has a relatively small geographic range (about 1,108 sq. miles) for a mammal species and is restricted to Riverside County and adjacent northern-central San Diego County, California (Bleich 1977; USFWS 1997).
-The SKR is found almost exclusively in open grasslands or sparse shrublands with cover of less than 50 percent during the summer (e.g., Bleich and Schwartz 1974; Grinnell 1933; Lackey 1967; O'Farrell 1990; Thomas 1973).
+The SKR is found almost exclusively in open grasslands or sparse shrublands with cover of less than 50 percent during the summer (e.g., Bleich 1973; Bleich and Schwartz 1974; Grinnell 1933; Lackey 1967; O'Farrell 1990; Thomas 1973).
 O'Farrell (1990) further clarified this association and argues that the proportion of annual forbs and grasses is important because SKR avoid dense grasses (for example, non-native bromes [Bromus spp.]) and are more likely to inhabit areas where the annual forbs disarticulate in the summer and leave more open areas.

-Although the Study Area is disturbed and no burrows or evidence of occupation was detected, the Study Area contains an estimated 12.52 acres of potential habitat for the SKR (disturbed ruderal and disturbed non-native grassland) and therefore, the SKR may be present.
+Although the Study Area is disturbed and no burrows or evidence of occupation was detected, the Study Area supports approximately 15.52 acres of potential habitat (12.04 acres of onsite disturbed non-native grassland, 0.03 acre of offsite disturbed non-native grassland, and 3.45 acres disturbed/developed).
 The Study Area is located within the Fee Area Boundary of the SKR HCP.
 Focused surveys for SKR are not required within the Fee Area, regardless of habitat suitability.
 Take authorization for SKR is covered through the HCP.